O. J. Simpson: Prosecution and defense cases

 The defense alleged that the crime scene had been compromised, and presented audiotape recordings of Mark Fuhrman, an officer who was at the scene and collected evidence, repeatedly using the racial slur "nigger" in an interview with an aspiring screenwriter.
 Fuhrman was later charged with perjury for lying about not saying the slur, and pleaded no contest.
 This added to the popular perception that LAPD officers were racist, which worked against the police reforms being made by the city of Los Angeles since the beating of Rodney King.

 The trial created a public discourse on race relations, motivated by Bailey and Cochran's cross-examination of Fuhrman over the tapes.
-It "divided the nation" along racial lines; white people were more likely to believe in Simpsons' guilt, while Black people were more likely to believe in his innocence.
+It "divided the nation" along racial lines; white people were more likely to believe in Simpson's guilt, while Black people were more likely to believe in his innocence.
 Many believed Simpson was being set up by the police, taking into consideration the LAPD's history of corruption, the acquittal of the officers who beat Rodney King, and that Fuhrman, who found the glove at Simpson's home, entered the home without a search warrant.
 The defense argued that Fuhrman had planted the glove.
-Charles F. Coleman Jr. wrote for MSNBC that "Black people didn't love O.J.
+MSNBC's Charles F. Coleman Jr. wrote in 2024 that "Black people didn't love O.J.
 Simpson, they hated the LAPD."
 Jim Newton wrote for the Los Angeles Times that "the effect [of the defense's focus on Fuhrman] on the jury was inescapable."